-Gbugblah Youth Chief donates to Teshie Community Clinic to climax clean up exercise
+Gbugblah Youth Chief donates to Teshie Community Clinic to climax clean up Exercise

 The cleanup exercise was under the auspices of the acting Atofotse, the Oblahia Mantse and the assembly member for the Akro West Electoral Area.

-Speaking to the section of journalists after the historic clean up exercise, Original Nii Martey Leayea I expressed gratitude to God Almighty for making it possible for thousands of people to gather for the exercise.
+Speaking to a section of journalists after the historic clean up exercise, Original Nii Martey Leayea I expressed his gratitude to God Almighty for making it possible for thousands of people to gather for the exercise.

 He said about three weeks ago, I had a meeting with the elders and we decided that 6th March 2021 is a holiday and everyone is home so we sought help from the people in the community to come out in their numbers so that we can collect the waste causing the block in the gutters.